 Sur V: to be sharp

-An identifying clue to who and where the sons of Mizra are is the fact that the Arabic nations are invariably in a condition of war – either against the state of Israel, Black Africans, minorities in their countries, or most noticeably, their own people.
+An identifying clue to who and where the sons of Mizra are is the fact that the Arabic nations are invariably in a condition of strife and war – either against the state of Israel, Black Africans, minorities in their own countries, or most noticeably, their own people.
+This is a defining characteristic of the Arabic nations, foretold centuries ago.

 Young’s Literal Translation